OpenMeteoData/meteo-france-models/documentation/en/docs/index.md

 Welcome to the **Météo-France models on AWS** project.

-This project is brought to you by [OpenMeteoData SAS](https://openmeteodata.com) and [AWS Public Dataset Program](https://aws.amazon.com/opendata/public-datasets/).
+This project is brought to you by [OpenMeteoData](https://openmeteodata.com) and [AWS Public Dataset Program](https://aws.amazon.com/opendata/public-datasets/).

 **We serve Météo-France models data from high-performance and reliable [AWS S3](https://aws.amazon.com/s3/) hosting service.**